ONLYOFFICE/plugin-typograf/README.md

+## Information

+This repository is an archive of plugin-typograf.
+Now it moved to the marketplace repository [onlyoffice.github.io](https://github.com/ONLYOFFICE/onlyoffice.github.io/tree/master/sdkjs-plugins/content).

 ## Overview

 The Typograf plugin allows preparing your text for publishing by correcting typography.
 It helps automatically place non-breaking spaces, remove extra spaces, correct minor typos, insert correct quotes, replace hyphens with dashes, and much more.